georgebjork/app-whitTasks/README.md

 What needs to be done next:
 - Currently every task is added as user 1.
 A login in page would solve this
 -  Dates are shown in yyyy-mm-dd format.
 A new format and way to edit task dates should be implemented
 -  When tasks are added, it takes a second to add it because it must run an SQL procedure before it can be added.
-A solution is to create a local task and once the new task has been created by the SQL procedure, it will be overriden
+A solution is to create a local task and once the new task has been created by the SQL procedure, the local task will be overriden

 ![Here is Demo Number 2 of WhitTasks](Demo2.gif)